 If you experience some of these problems, please discuss them with your doctor or call us at North Country Sleep Center for a consultation with one of our sleep specialists.

 North Country Sleep Center provides state of the art facilities, staffed by board-certified physicians and other highly trained professionals, to help people with sleep problems.

 What to Expect

-Evaluation begins with an office appointment with one of our sleep specialists - Dr. Francis Lee or Dr. Irving Smith - who will review your sleep problems and medical history in detail.
-Depending on the problem, they will then discuss additional testing with you.
+Evaluation begins with an office appointment with one of our sleep specialists who will review your sleep problems and medical history in detail.
 Testing may include:

 - Sleep study - an overnight test performed in our comfortable sleep facility, where a sleep technologist monitors breathing, oxygen levels, brain activity, and muscle activity during sleep.
 This study allows us to look at your sleep quality and diagnose certain sleep disorders like sleep apnea, periodic limb movements of sleep, and narcolepsy, among others.

 - Home sleep study - a "mini" sleep study performed in your own home, which allows for monitoring of breathing and oxygen levels during sleep, and may be an option if the primary concern is the diagnosis of obstructive sleep apnea.

 - Actigraphy - a watch-like device which monitors activity and is worn at home for 2 weeks providing information about sleep-wake patterns.